grettke/help/help.md

 (setq ess-keep-dump-files +1)
 ```

-`ESS` allows us to quite easily modify live 𝕊 objects and functions.
+`ESS` allows us to quite easily modify live R objects and functions.
 It provides
 this functionality via `ess-dump-object-into-edit-buffer`.
 These changes are
 considered to be experimental, and not part of the master record according to
 our philosophy.
 As such, we don&rsquo;t care to know that these new versions ever